ITCServiceGroup/Training-Hub/public/interactive-elements/README.md

 *   **Accessibility:** Consider keyboard navigation, focus management, and ARIA attributes.
 *   **Clear Metadata:** Provide a good `title`, `description`, and `thumbnailUrl` in `elements.json`.
 *   **Console Logging:** Add informative console logs within your element's JS (e.g., in `connectedCallback`, `define`) to aid debugging, prefixing them like `[WebComponent YourElementName] ...`.
+*   **ES Modules:** If you split your element's logic into multiple JavaScript files using `import` and `export` syntax, the main `index.js` file must be loaded as a module.
+The `StudyGuideViewer` automatically handles this by adding `type="module"` to the injected script tag.
+*   **Web Workers for Performance:** For elements involving heavy computations that could block the main UI thread (like real-time simulations), consider offloading the work to a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+Create a separate worker script (e.g., `your-worker.js`) in the element's folder and communicate using `postMessage`.
+Ensure the worker script path is correctly referenced when creating the worker instance in `index.js` (e.g., `new Worker('/interactive-elements/your-folder-name/your-worker.js')`).
+See the `router-simulator` element for an example implementation using `router-signal-worker.js`.

 ## Troubleshooting Common Issues